smartuse/platform/docs/README.md

 Geodata analytics in the current beta release were done using the open source [QGIS software](https://www.qgis.org/en/site/) in conjunction with [PostGIS server](https://postgis.net/).
 [R scripts](https://www.r-project.org/) and [Julia notebooks](https://julialang.org/) were also used for some data science tasks.

 Several geodata workflows around these tools have been explored during the project.
 Our primary interface between these environments has been the [GeoJSON format](http://geojson.org/).
-In the project wiki you can find documentation of our main process in the [Communes Map](https://gitlab.com/SmartUse/smartuse-platform/wikis/GIS/communes-map-process) - transforming geopoints collected from SmartUse Projects into a heatmap for the project front page.
+In the project wiki you can find documentation of our main process in the [Communes Map](https://gitlab.com/SmartUse/smartuse-platform/wikis/GIS/communes-map-process) - transforming geopoints collected from Smart Use Projects into a heatmap for the project front page.

 ![](screens/SU-Heatmap-002.jpg)